From Means to Medians: Optimal Benchmark Design: Introduction

-The case without variable costs is similar, though slightly more complex.
-Here, the optimal manipulation strategy of the median involves raising a sufficient mass of prices such that only half the total mass remains below the target.
-With careful adjustment, this minimal mass can be shifted in a way that preserves symmetry, ensuring that if the original price distribution was symmetric, the manipulated distribution remains symmetric as well.
-As in the previous case, this implies that the median maximizes the cost of manipulation among all symmetric benchmarks, making it optimal in this sense.
+The case without variable costs is analogous, though slightly more complex.
+In this case, the optimal manipulation strategy of the median involves increasing a sufficient mass of prices so that only half of the total mass remains below the target value for the benchmark.
+With an appropriate adjustment, this minimal mass can be shifted in a way that preserves symmetry, ensuring that if the original price distribution is symmetric, the manipulated distribution remains symmetric as well.
+As in the previous case, this implies that the median maximizes the cost of manipulation among all symmetric benchmarks, and is therefore optimal in this sense.

 Extending the analysis beyond these extreme cases is challenging.
-However, in the specific scenario where the initial distribution of prices is concentrated at a single point, we can generally characterize benchmarks that induce optimal manipulations that preserve symmetry, thereby ensuring optimality among symmetric benchmarks.
-This turn out to be trimmed means\footnote{A trimmed mean is calculated by excluding all values below and above a given quantiles from the computation of the mean.}, where the extent of trimming increases as the fixed costs grow larger relative to the variable costs.
+However, in the specific scenario where the initial distribution of prices is concentrated at a single point, one can generally characterize benchmarks that induce optimal manipulations that preserve symmetry, thereby ensuring optimality among symmetric benchmarks.
+For the case of convex variable costs, this turns out to be trimmed means\footnote{A trimmed mean is calculated by excluding all values below and above a given quantile from the computation of the mean.}, where the extent of trimming increases as the fixed costs grow larger relative to the variable costs.
+For the case of concave manipulation costs, the result is qualitatively similar: the optimal benchmark is again a trimmed mean, with the degree of trimming increasing in the size of the fixed costs.
+The key difference from the convex case is that some trimming is optimal even in the absence of fixed costs.
+A comparative static concerning market depth further sharpens the picture: when the variable cost arises from trading against a constant-product market maker, the optimal degree of trimming decreases with the liquidity of the pool, so prices from deeper pools, where manipulation is more costly at the margin, are aggregated closer to the mean, while shallower pools call for more trimming and, in the limit, the median.

-Finally, we study how our results extend to the case in which the prices fed into the benchmark may come from subpopulations with different observable characteristics.
-For instance, the sampled prices may correspond to different moments in time in which liquidity may have varied, and differences in liquidity may imply differences in the variable cost of manipulation.
-Similarly, different moments in time may be associated to different gas prices and thus differences in the fixed cost of manipulation.

-In this case, our results for the extreme cases of no fixed costs or no variable costs are very clear cut.
-In the former case, the optimal benchmark is a weighted mean with weights proportional to the marginal costs of manipulation, whereas in the latter case the standard median remains optimal.